gmanatole/SES_tags/README.md

 # BIOLOGGING TOOLKIT

 This package aims to handle biologging datasets, from raw data processing to specific applications on acoustic or inertial data.
-Most processing functions automatically access DTAG4 data, but classes also handle raw inputs.
+Most processing functions automatically access DTAG4 data (from SNO MEMO), but classes also handle raw inputs.

 It is divided into different sections :
 - processing : Creates finalized dataset of processed data (sound pressure level data, animal posture and heading, jerk data, etc.) from raw data.